-To be sure, a sizeable literature studies the interplay of monetary policy and bubbles.3 Bubbles in this literature are not a monetary phenomenon, however.
+To be sure, a sizeable literature studies the interplay of monetary policy and bubbles.
+Bubbles in this literature are not a monetary phenomenon, however.
 They arise because the natural interest rate-the one that would prevail in the presence of flexible prices-is sufficiently low to make bubbles sustainable.
 This literature then studies if and how monetary policy should be amended to take these "natural" bubbles into account.

 By contrast, this paper introduces bubbles as a pure consequence of monetary policy.
-Such policy-induced bubbles may rise even when natural bubbles would be impossible were prices flexible.
+Such policy-induced bubbles may rise even when natural bubbles would be impossible in the absence of any nominal rigidity.
 Beyond fitting a widespread narrative, policy-induced bubbles have three important features that distinguish them from natural ones: